olena-syrotenko/java-multithreading/README.md

 _Daemon threads_ are background threads that do not prevent the application from exiting after main thread termination.
 JVM waits for all user threads to finish their tasks before termination but excluding daemon ones.
 These threads are referred to as low priority threads.
 Daemon threads are good to use when:
 1. Need to do background tasks that shouldn't block application from termination;
 2. Code in a worker thread is not under out control and we do not want it to block application from termination.
-Daemon threads are usually used to carry out some supportive or service tasks for other threads, so you should not do any I/O operation in them because resources will not be closed correctrly.
+Daemon threads are usually used to carry out some supportive or service tasks for other threads, so you should not do any I/O operation in them because resources will not be closed correctly.
 Method `setDaemon(true)` is used to make user thread a daemon one.
 ```java
 public static void main(String[] args) {
 	Runnable displayTask = () -> {